hollingsworre/CMSC630-Image-Processing-Project/README.md

 - *src/components/filters.py*: File containing the component class responsible for creating and maintaining the various imaging filters defined in the .env file.
 - *src/components/histogram.py*: File containing the component class responsible for all histogram based operations.
 - *src/components/images.py*: File containing the component class responsible for loading/saving and converting images into other types.
+- *src/components/knn_classifier.py*: File containing the component class responsible for knn classification.
 - *src/components/noise.py*: File containing the component class responsible for all noise based operations such as adding salt and pepper or gaussian noise to an image.
 - *src/components/point_operations.py*: File containing the component class responsible for all point operations which can be performed on an image.
 - *src/components/segmentation.py*: File containing the component class responsible for all segmentation operations which can be performed on an image.
 - *cell_images_original*: Folder containing the images on which this framework was tested.
 The image path from which images can be loaded is defined in the .env file.
+- *cell_images_ksegmented*: Folder containing the segmented images from which the features were extracted from for building of the datasets.
+- *datasets*: Folder containing the datasets that were tested on the KNN classifier.
 - *requirements.txt*: Additional Python libraries required to run the project.

 ## :nut_and_bolt: Dealing With The Code